NexusMutual/docs/docs/overview/cover-products/excess-cover.md

     * The claim payments must exceed the agreed upon deductible during a 90-day period.
     * For Sherlock Excess Cover, the deductible is $500,000.

-2. Claims assessors will review, discuss, and vote to approve claims where proof of loss shows that your organization has indeed paid out claims for covered underlying risks above the deductible.
+2. Claim assessors will review, discuss, and vote to approve claims where proof of loss shows that your organization has indeed paid out claims for covered underlying risks above the deductible.
     * If the claim is approved, your organization will be able to redeem the payout.
     * If the claim is denied, your organization will be able to file another claim with more supporting evidence.